 Counting Students who Completed the School Term

-Any student coded in ISES as having completed the school term in the dropout school year is counted in the denominator used to calculate dropout rate for that school year.
+Any student coded as having completed the school term in the dropout school year is counted in the denominator used to calculate dropout rate for that school year.

-Beginning with 2004-05.
-Dropout rates are based on data collected by the Individual Student Enrollment System (ISES).
-For each dropout rate year, two sets of ISES Year End (YE) records are used: (a) dropout records where the dropout school year is the rate year and (b) records for students who completed the school term in that rate year.
+Between 2004-05 and 2015-16.
+Dropout rates were based on data collected by the Individual Student Enrollment System (ISES).
+For each dropout rate year, two sets of ISES Year End (YE) records were used: (a) dropout records where the dropout school year is the rate year and (b) records for students who completed the school term in that rate year.
 Set (a) is used for the dropout rate numerator, and sets (a) and (b) are used for the dropout rate denominator.
-Fall enrollments are based on ISES Count Date (3rd Friday of September) records beginning in 2004-05 and is provided for comparison purposes only (no longer used in calculating dropout rates beginning with 2003-04).
+Fall enrollments were based on ISES Count Date (3rd Friday of September) records and was provided for comparison purposes only.

 2003-04.
 Data for dropout rates come from ISES and a separate one-time aggregate collection of 2003-04 summer dropout counts.
 Fall enrollments (for comparison purposes) come from the PI-1290 Fall Enrollment collection (counts by gender, race/ethnicity, and grade level) and PI-2197 Federal Student Data collection (counts by disability).